jalspt/daredata_challenge/SOLUTION.md

 ### CI/CD Implementation

-For the deployment module, I implemented a CI/CD pipeline using GitHub Actions to ensure code quality:
+Implemented a CI/CD pipeline using GitHub Actions to ensure code quality:

-- Created a GitHub Actions workflow that runs automatically on pull request to main branch
+- Created a GitHub Actions workflow that runs automatically on pull requests to main branch
 - Implemented automatic code formatting with Black to ensure consistent code style
 - Set up automatic commit of formatted code back to the repository
 - Ensured proper repository permissions for GitHub Actions

-This CI/CD implementation helps maintain code quality by enforcing a consistent code style across the project, which will be critical when implementing the full API and deployment infrastructure.

 ### API Implementation

-I've implemented a simple Flask-based API that serves model predictions through HTTP:
+Implemented a simple Flask-based API that serves model predictions through HTTP:

 - Created a RESTful API endpoint at `/predict` that accepts POST requests
 - Implemented proper model loading from the DS module's models directory
 - Added input validation and error handling to ensure robust operation
-- Configured the server to be internet-accessible (running on 0.0.0.0)
 - Structured the API to return prediction labels in JSON format

-The API provides everything needed for end-users to make HTTP requests and receive label predictions for new clients.
-Key features include:

-- **Dynamic model loading**: API automatically locates and loads the trained model
-- **Input validation**: Validates incoming requests to ensure required fields are present
-- **Error handling**: Gracefully handles exceptions and returns appropriate HTTP status codes
-- **JSON responses**: Returns predictions in a standardized JSON format
-- **Production-ready configuration**: Configured for deployment with proper host binding

-The implementation follows best practices for Flask API development and ensures the model is properly integrated with the web service.

-### Architecture Design

-_[Describe the cloud architecture here]_

-### Testing and Monitoring

-_[Describe testing and monitoring setup here]_

 ## Running the Project